tobyhodges/fair-research-software/episodes/07-open-collaboration.md

 ### License Compatibility

-Generally you can relicense someone else's code under more permissive licenses to less permissive ones without their permission.
-For example you could relicense code from the MIT license to the GPL.
+Generally, you can relicense someone else's code under more permissive licenses to less permissive ones without their permission.
+For example, you could relicense code from the MIT license to the GPL.
 This is because nothing in the GPL contradicts anything in the MIT license, but you'll still have to display the MIT license for the original code and the GPL